 Section ltem Page No.

-I Introduction 1
+1 Introduction 1

 II Financial Statement Notes 3

 III Required Supplementary Information 11

 Schedule

-А Required Supplementary Information Tables 13
+Α Required Supplementary Information Tables 13

 В Summary of Main Benefit Provisions 19

 С Statement of Actuarial Assumptions and Methods 25

-D Actuarial Cost Method 31
+D Actuarial Cost Method 32

-Е Board Funding Policy 32

-Section II - Introduction
+Section I - Introduction

-The Governmental Accounting Standards Board issued Statement No. 74 (GASB 74), "Financial Reporting for Postemployment Benefit Plans other than Pension Plans," in June 2015.
-The effective date for reporting under GASB 74 is plan years beginning after June 15, 2016, which is the fiscal year ending June 30, 2017 for the System.
-For the purposes of reporting under GASB 74, the MIF and LIF are assumed to be cost-sharing, multiple-employer, other than insured, defined benefit OPEB plans with a special funding situation, where assets are accumulated in trusts or equivalent arrangements that meet the criteria in paragraph 3 of GASB 74.
+The Governmental Accounting Standards Board issued Statement No. 74 (GASB 74), "Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans," in June 2015.
+For the purposes of reporting under GASB 74, the MIF and LIF are assumed to be cost-sharing, multiple-employer, defined benefit OPEB plans with a special funding situation, where assets are accumulated in trusts or equivalent arrangements that meet the criteria in paragraph 3 of GASB 74.

-This report, prepared as of June 30, 2017 (Measurement Date or MD), presents information to assist the System in meeting the requirements of GASB 74.
-Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the MIF and LIF, as of June 30, 2016 (Valuation Date or VD).
-The results of that valuation were detailed in a report dated November 21, 2016.
+This report, prepared as of June 30, 2018 (Measurement Date or MD), presents information to assist the System in meeting the requirements of GASB 74.
+Much of the material provided in this report is based on the data, assumptions and results of the annual actuarial valuation of the MIF and LIF, as of June 30, 2017 (Valuation Date or VD).
+The results of that valuation were detailed in a report dated November 13, 2017.